Burginvest Research · Crude Oil Analysis · May 2024

 Abstract

 In May 2024, WTI crude continued its soft trajectory from mid-April, trading without directional conviction in a $75–80 range.
 Easing Middle East and Ukraine tensions combined with higher-for-longer rate concerns suppressing fuel demand weighed on the upside, while OPEC+ production cut commitments and receding ceasefire hopes supported the downside.
-The internal structure revealed by CFTC data is particularly notable: net open interest shows partially bullish positioning (long additions), while traders are pointing bearish (short) — a contradictory divergence in opposite directions.
+The internal structure revealed by CFTC data is particularly notable: net open interest shows partially bullish positioning (long additions), while the Number of Traders (the count of large position-holding entities subject to CFTC reporting requirements) shows an increase on the sell side.
 The forward curve saw backwardation peak out in mid-April and is now settling into a flat structure.
-This paper dissects the structural reasons behind the current directional vacuum, using the '$79 short-squeeze completion' as the key turning point.
+This paper dissects the structural reasons behind the current directional vacuum, taking the '$79 short-squeeze completion' as its turning point.

 1. From March-April Firmness to May Softness — What Changed?